davyjones1210/e-commerce_recommender_model/README.md

 - Basic goal: Growing revenue.
 Pivot to smaller or easier problem but addressing main goal of revenue uplift.
 - Other ideas: Attract more customers/clicks by building customer personas.
 Based on these personas, have a profile you can target to other platforms.
 Have 5-7 good clusters, and based on their purchase trends, build a recommender models and build a customer persona to use on another platform.
 - Have streamlined marketing campaigns for each segments.
+- Multivariate, linear regression problem in-terms of inventory to maintain at product level.
+Predictions of product inventory to ensure it does not run out.

+# Second review w/ Phil
+- Evaluated not on the code or model but identifying the problem, finding a solution and communicating usable results
+- Focus on ONE end-to-end
+- Product recommender is a good idea!
+Take a day to investigate further and see how it can be built out

 # First review w/ Aditya K